robinfintz/instagram/README.md

 Describe any challenges encountered while building the app.

-The main challenges I encountered were with adding the sign in and log out functionality.
-It for sure took a bit of research, but I believe it works now.
-Fun project!
+My main challenges were with creating the fragments and properly containing them within the main activity.
+I also struggled with creating the the "swipe to refresh" functionality.

 ## Open-source libraries used